Glossary

 Directed Acyclic Graph - DAG

-A directed graph which do not contains any directed cycle thus allowing topological ordering.
+A directed graph that does not contain any directed cycle thus allowing topological ordering.
 A Blockchain or an RGB Contract Shard are examples of DAG.

 Wikipedia link